![]() |

 event is called before this device is destroyed again, which can be used to perform clean up work.

-To execute rendering commands, an application has to record them into a reshade::api::command_list
+To execute rendering commands (like draw/dispatch commands), an application has to record them into a reshade::api::command_list

 and then submit to a reshade::api::command_queue